Burning Information

 Open Burning Questions or Complaints

-Is the burning of debris in an outdoor fireplace, burn barrel, backyard incinerator, or piles of yard debris.
+It is burning debris in an outdoor fireplace, burn barrel, backyard incinerator, or piles of yard debris.
 You can only burn during Open Burning Seasons - call the daily burn information line before you burn.

 Allowed Materials - What can I burn?